 The Engagement and Wellbeing Team provides leadership in provision of additional programs to students and families in particular, Classroom Support Officers, Pastoral Care Worker and Aboriginal Community Education Officer (ACEO).

 The Classroom Support Officers provide in class support to students with specific learning, physical or social difficulties.
-The Officer operates under the direct guidance of the class teacher.
+These staff operate under the direct guidance of class teachers.

-Our Pastoral Care Worker provides support, resource and referral options to students, staff and families.
+Our Pastoral Care Worker provides support, resources and referral options to students, staff and families.
 This support comes in many forms, including meeting with students to listen and support; supporting students in the classroom; accompanying classes on excursions or camps; providing a Christian presence in the school on behalf of the local churches; and liaising with the school, church and community agencies to provide programs to meet the needs of students.
-Click here for more details.

 The Aboriginal Community Education Officer (ACEO) supports Aboriginal students who attend our school and works with parents/carers of Aboriginal students to support their learning and cultural connections in the community.
-All Aboriginal students are provided with an Individual Learning Plan.
-We incorporate the National Curriculum cross curriculum priority – ATSI histories and cultures, within all curriculum areas with all classes.
-Our whole school community celebrates key dates of cultural significance such as Reconciliation Week and Sorry day throughout the year.
+We incorporate the national curriculum cross curriculum priority – ATSI histories and cultures, within all curriculum areas with all classes.
+Our whole school community celebrates key dates of cultural significance such as Reconciliation Week and National Sorry Day throughout the year.